networknt/light-4j/docs/content/other/consul.md

 ## Implementation

-The implemenation is based on ecwid Consul client which is an open source library of Consul client.
+The implementation is based on ecwid Consul client which is an open source library of Consul client.

 ## Configuration